It's that time of year again... tax time.

 You can file taxes as soon as you have all your information and documents need to prepare it.
 The earlier you file, the sooner you’ll get your refund, or in some cases know how much you will need to save if you owe.

 If you are filing taxes yourself and are uncertain of an answer or how to proceed when filing taxes, don’t guess or make up numbers.
 These things will come back to haunt you if there are any errors.
 So when in doubt, look it up on the IRS website or contact a CPA.
 It’s okay to reach out for help.

 6. Mind your deadlines

-This year’s tax deadline is Monday, April 15th.
-This doesn’t mean to procrastinate and then panic as you get closer to the deadline.
+This year’s tax deadline is Wednesday, April 15th.
+This doesn’t mean you should procrastinate and then panic as you get closer to the deadline.
 Rather, mind your deadlines and give yourself plenty of time.
 If you are going to be late, file an extension to avoid any fines.

 7. Check for errors

 If you make a mistake on your tax return, it usually takes the IRS longer to process it.
 Therefore, check for spelling errors, math mistakes, missing information, etc.

 Whether you owe or are expecting a refund it’s always best to be saving.
 Sometimes tax refund delays are expected and you don’t want to be shorthanded financially when you’d normally expect to receive a nice refund check.
 Therefore, try to set aside a small portion of your income now so you’ll be prepared to handle any bills or expenses while waiting for your tax refund or when payments are due.
 Auto transfer is a great way to save by automatically transferring designated funds to a savings account.